Crime and personal safety

 Photography is a thorny area, which has been badly handled by many tourists over a number of years, especially with regards to the Himba, Herero and the San, where taking photos tends to dominate interactions to a worrying extent.
 The crass behaviour of some tourists who snap away without permission of the individuals concerned and with minimal interaction with them has led to difficult relations between some Namibian communities and tourists.
 Some Himba and Herero women in particular are now demanding payment for having their photo taken.
 Always ask permission if you wish to take a photo, and only after you have spent time in meaningful interaction with the person or people concerned.

 Full insurance for flights, medical emergencies and personal possessions is highly recommended.
 Make sure it covers any adventure sports you might want to do.
-If you intend to rent a car, you might also consider taking out a standalone car hire excess insurance policy, since this can work out cheaper than the additional fees charged by car rental firms to reduce the excess payable in case of accident.
+If you intend to rent a car, you might also consider taking out a standalone car rental excess insurance policy, since this can work out cheaper than the additional fees charged by car rental firms to reduce the excess payable in case of accident.

 In Windhoek and the larger towns you’ll find launderettes and dry cleaners.
 In addition, most hotels, lodges and guesthouses offer a laundry service, though this is obviously more expensive.

-The Namibian dollar (N$), often abbreviated to “Nam dollar” in common parlance, has been the official currency since independence in 1993.
+The Namibian dollar (N$), often abbreviated to “Nam dollar” in common parlance, has been the official currency since 1993.
 Coins are produced for 5, 10 and 50 cents, and for 1, 5 and 10 Namibian dollars.
 Notes are available in denominations of N$10, 20, 50, 100 and 200.
 Until 2012, the notes exclusively featured Hendrik Witbooi.
-Then in 2012, a series of more fraud-secure notes was introduced, featuring the post-independence president, Sam Nujoma, on the ten- and twenty-dollar bills.
+Then, in 2012, a series of more fraud-secure notes was introduced, featuring the post-independence president, Sam Nujoma, on the ten- and twenty-dollar bills.

-To add to the currency confusion, prior to Independence the South African Rand was the official currency, and since the Namibian dollar is still pegged to the Rand (1:1), it is still accepted as legal tender in the country.
+To add to the currency confusion, prior to independence the South African Rand was the official currency, and since the Namibian dollar is still pegged to the Rand (1:1), it is still accepted as legal tender in the country.
 If you’re withdrawing money near the end of your trip, or travelling on elsewhere, it’s better to ask for South African Rands rather than Namibian dollars, as they’re easier to exchange in other countries.